 The profiles are highlighted in another of my awful diagrams below.

-Therefore, if on one of these insulins, it is recommended you include some form of carbohydrate at each meal to prevent your blood glucose levels dropping too low.
-As a result, you may find you eat slightly more carbohydrate than your diet only controlled counterpart but that doesn’t mean you still cannot make lifestyle changes conducive to better diabetes control.
+Therefore, if you take a mixed insulin, it is recommended you include some form of carbohydrate at each meal to prevent your blood glucose levels dropping too low.
+As a result, you may find you eat slightly more carbohydrate than your diet controlled counterpart.
+That doesn’t mean you still cannot make lifestyle changes conducive to better diabetes control.

 Once again, utilising the tennis ball carbohydrate portion size at each meal should be enough to prevent rapid drops in blood glucose levels but please be aware that if you are making big changes to your diet you may need to also consider adjusting your insulin dose and speak with your team.

 Basal Bolus Regimen